scammi/Smart-Prescription/README.md

 First, all methods and variables will be created and the sudo account will be used to test, later every party will be delegated its function by permissions.

-Main methods.
-  * create structs
-  * view
-Main variables
-  * struct for prescriptions
-  * dynamic array for prescriptions

 #### Installation guide
-1. things you'll need
+Things you'll need
 	* npm
 	* Truffle framework
 	* Ganache or other local blockchain
-2. Clone the respository to your machine
+1. Clone the respository to your machine
-3. Fire up ganache and open CLI on the proyect directory
+2. Fire up ganache and open CLI on the proyect directory
-4. Run truffle build | truffle migrate --reset
+3. Run truffle build | truffle migrate --reset
 	* now we have deployed our contract to the local chain and we are ready to interact with it
-5. Run truffle console
+4. Run truffle console